-No. of transfers received during the year (in physical form) No. of transfers attended during the year (in physical form) Nil Nil No. of demat / remat request received during the year No. of demat / remat requests attended during the year 38 38
+No. of transfers received during the year (in physical form) No. of transfers attended during the year (in physical form) 1 1 No. of demat / remat request received during the year No. of demat / remat requests attended during the year 35 31

-CORPORATE SOCIAL RESPOSIBILITY COMMITTEE:
+4) CORPORATE SOCIAL RESPOSIBILITY COMMITTEE:

-The Board has constituted the Corporate Social Responsibility (CSR) Committee, comprising of three Directors (1) Chairman Mr. Gautam D. Shah, Chairman and Managing Director (2) Mr. Laxminarayan J. Garg, Member, Independent Director up to 03/03/2021 (3) Mr. Nawalkishor D. Modi, Member, Independent Director and (4) Mr. Yogesh V. Kabaria, Member, Additional Independent Director from 04/03/2021.
+The Board has constituted the Corporate Social Responsibility (CSR) Committee, comprising of three Directors, (1) Mr. Gautam D. Shah, Chairman and Managing Director - Chairman (2) Mr. Nawalkishor D. Modi, Independent Director - Member and (3) Mr. Yogesh V. Kabaria, Independent Director - Member.

-During the year the CSR Committee has met 1 (one) time.
-The date on which the meeting was held is 6th May, 2020.
+During the year, the CSR Committee has met 1 (one) time.
+The date on which the meeting was held is (1)19th April, 2021.

-Attendance of each member of CSR Committee meeting held during the year:
+Attendance of each member of CSR Committee meetings held during the year:

 Sr. No. Name of Members Attendance Particulars

 1 Mr. Gautam D. Shah 1

-2 Mr. Laxminarayan J. Garg 1

-3 Mr. Nawalkishor D. Modi
+2 Mr. Nawalkishor D. Modi 1

-4 Mr. Yogesh V. Kabaria NA
+3 Mr. Yogesh V. Kabaria 1

-MEETING OF INDEPENDENT DIRECTORS:
+5) MEETING OF INDEPENDENT DIRECTORS:

-In accordance with the provisions of Schedule IV of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 a meeting of Independent Directors of the Company was held on 11th February, 2021.
+In accordance with the provisions of Schedule IV of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 a meeting of Independent Directors of the Company was held on 11th February, 2022.

-The Independent Directors, inter-alia, reviewed the performance of Non-Independent Directors, Board as a whole and Chairman of the Company, taking into account the views of executive directors and non-executive directors.
+The Independent Directors, interalia, reviewed the performance of Non-Independent Directors, Board as a whole and Chairman of the Company, taking into account the views of Executive Directors and Non-Executive Directors.

-REMUNERATION OF DIRECTORS:
+6) REMUNERATION OF DIRECTORS: